 Although the majority of people with Type 1 diabetes are diagnosed in childhood and early adulthood, the symptoms are the same at any age.
 Adults diagnosed with Type 1 diabetes may not recognise their symptoms as quickly as children, which in turn will prove detrimental as diagnosis then treatment may be delayed.
 The 4 Ts campaign (see below) describes the symptoms to recognise in children; however, these will match symptoms in adults and could include a further ‘T’, Thrush.
-High levels of glucose being passed in the urine are a perfect breeding ground for the bacteria which cause thrush.
+High levels of glucose being passed in the urine are a perfect breeding ground for the fungal infection which cause thrush.

 Why does diabetes create these symptoms?